Martin Palumbo: Club career

 On 2011 he joined the Udinese's youth system.
 He made his professional debut for the club on 2 August 2020 against Sassuolo.
 Five days later he extended his contract for Udinese until 2025.
 On 27 August 2021, Palumbo was loaned to Juventus U23 with option to buy.
-On 12 September, Palumbo debutted for Juventus U23 in a 1–0 defeat against Pro Patria.
+On 12 September, Palumbo debuted for Juventus U23 in a 1–0 defeat against Pro Patria.
 On 16 May 2022, he was first called up by the first team for a home match against Lazio, where he made his debut as a substitute.
 On 18 June, Juventus decided not to exercise the option to buy.
 However, on 1 September, he returned to Juventus U23, who had changed their name to Juventus Next Gen on 26 August.

+On 21 January 2025, Palumbo joined Serie C club Avellino on loan with a conditional obligation to buy, with whom he signed a contract until 2028.

 International career

 Palumbo was born in Norway to an Italian father and Norwegian mother, and moved to Italy at the age of three.
 He has both passports, and has represented both countries as a youth international.